Disappearing Island Florida

 What is a Disappearing Island?

 Disappearing Island is a natural phenomenon; that’s where the magic happens!
-It is located in Floridian waters between New Smyrna Beach and Ponce Inlet.
+It is located in Florida waters between New Smyrna Beach and Ponce Inlet.
 The daily tidal change is what makes this island shrink and grow.
-Essentially it is a big sandbar that appears during low tide when the water recedes.
+A big sandbar appears during low tide when the warm water recedes.
 When high tide hits, the islands, which are sandbars, disappear – hence the name.

-Disappearing Island is surrounded by amazing ocean views, the North Indian River-Halifax River junction, and Ponce Inlet Lighthouse, making it a perfect place to escape from the monotony of a working week and relax with your family & friends.
-Going to Disappearing Island Florida is like a getaway without leaving the country.
-The second you arrive, you will immediately feel like you are in the Caribbean.
+Fantastic ocean views surround Disappearing Island, the North Indian River-Halifax River junction, and Ponce Inlet Lighthouse, making it a perfect place to escape from the monotony of a working week and relax with your family & friends.
+Going to Disappearing Island, Florida, is like a getaway without leaving the country.
+The moment you arrive, you will immediately feel as though you are in the Caribbean.

-Disappearing Island Florida is located inside of Ponce Inlet in between New Smyrna Beach and the town of Ponce Inlet.
+Disappearing Island, Florida, is located inside Ponce Inlet, between New Smyrna Beach and the town of Ponce Inlet.

-Ponce Inlet is divided into two public parks.
-The park on the north side is called Lighthouse Point Park, while on the south side it is called Smyrna Dunes Park.
+Ponce Inlet is divided into two state parks.
+The park on the north side is called Lighthouse Point Park, while the one on the south side is called Smyrna Dunes Park.

 GPS Water Coordinates For Disappearing Island Florida